 There are children's trails to follow around the castle and activity sheets in some of the museums which you can get from the castle shop.
 Just ask in the shop or look out for our staff in uniform around the site.

-Every day from April to September there are Living History presentations from the Guernsey History in Action Company.
-They last about 20-30 minutes and start most days at 12.10pm (subject to change and occasional cancellation on the day) so check at the shop when you arrive.
+Every day from Easter to September there are Living History presentations from the Guernsey History in Action Company.
+They last about 20-30 minutes and start most days at 12.15pm (subject to change and occasional cancellation on the day) so check at the shop when you arrive.
 You can visit their website at www.guernseyhistoryinaction.com to learn more about them and see their timetable of performances.

 Garden Tours of the period gardens take place fortnightly in June, July and August when the gardens are at their best.
 Call the castle to find out the timetable.

-The Castle refectory is open every day throughout the season for coffees, light lunches, snacks and ice creams and as it is fully licensed, you may also enjoy a nice glass of wine with your food.
+The Castle refectory is open every day from 31st March throughout the season for coffees, light lunches, snacks and ice creams and as it is fully licensed, you may also enjoy a nice glass of wine with your food.

 The Gift shop is beautifully stocked and sells a wide variety of souvenirs, local crafts, prints, fudges and local and historic books.
 If nothing else, we recommend you buy a guide book of the castle.